EricChen-Git/CP3402-Weekly-LearningJournals/Week1LearningJournal.md

 Approximately 15 hours

 **Content Insights:**
+During week 1, I reviewed the basics of HTML, CSS, and JavaScript through various online resources such as LinkedIn, W3Schools, and CS50w on YouTube.
+I also explored VS Code as my chosen code editor for the project and investigated Vagrant and Docker for potential future use in development.
+I created a static website using Bootstrap as a starting point and customized it for the startup business.
+I followed GitHub Pages' tutorials for publishing the website and organizing files in a "startup" folder.
+Additionally, I explored additional learning resources, including template-based learning and absorbing layout designs from various sources.
-- Strengthened foundational web design knowledge through LearnJCU, W3Schools, and CS50w.
-- Applied Bootstrap framework skills acquired from online courses in the development of the startup website.
-- Explored and integrated layout designs from various templates found online, enhancing the aesthetic appeal of the project.
+Through these activities, I strengthened my foundational web design knowledge and applied Bootstrap framework skills in the development of the startup website.
+I also explored and integrated layout designs from various templates found online, enhancing the aesthetic appeal of the project.
+Exposure to diverse templates improved my understanding of effective layout and design principles.
+Actively utilizing Bootstrap for the startup project aligns with industry best practices, enhancing employability.
+The combination of foundational knowledge and practical application contributes to a holistic skill set.

 **Career/Employability/Learning Insights:**
+Engaging in a comprehensive review of HTML, CSS, and JavaScript basics during Week 1 not only served as a refresher but also reinforced the foundational knowledge essential for web design and development.
+The exploration of VS Code as my chosen code editor, alongside investigating tools like Vagrant and Docker for potential future use, reflects a commitment to staying abreast of industry-relevant technologies.

+The creation of a static website using Bootstrap showcased the application of acquired skills to real-world projects.
+This not only demonstrates practical proficiency but aligns with industry best practices, as Bootstrap is widely adopted for efficient and responsive web design.
+The decision to customize the Bootstrap framework for the startup business emphasizes a blend of creativity and technical competence.

+Following GitHub Pages' tutorials for website publishing and file organization in a designated "startup" folder underscored the importance of proper deployment and project structure.
+This experience contributes not only to technical skills but also to a more holistic understanding of web development practices.

-- Exposure to diverse templates improved my understanding of effective layout and design principles.
+Exploring additional learning resources, including template-based learning and absorption of layout designs from various sources, has broadened my design perspective.
+Exposure to diverse templates has enhanced my understanding of effective layout and design principles, a valuable asset for creating visually appealing and user-friendly websites.
-- Actively utilizing Bootstrap for the startup project aligns with industry best practices, enhancing employability.
-- The combination of foundational knowledge and practical application contributes to a holistic skill set.

-**Reflection:**
-Week 1 involved revisiting foundational web design concepts, selecting appropriate tools, and initiating the startup project.
-The comprehensive learning approach, including online courses, template exploration, and hands-on project development, has provided a well-rounded understanding of web design and development.
-This foundation will be crucial for the continued success of the startup project.
+Actively utilizing Bootstrap for the startup project not only addresses immediate project needs but also enhances employability by aligning with industry standards.
+This combination of foundational knowledge, practical application, and exposure to diverse design approaches contributes to a well-rounded skill set, setting the stage for continued learning and success in the dynamic field of web design and development.